Jennifer Lawrence: 2006–2011: Early roles and breakthrough

 Lawrence's breakthrough role came in Debra Granik's independent drama Winter's Bone (2010), based on the novel of the same name by Daniel Woodrell.
-The film featured her as 17-year-old Ree Dolly, a poverty-stricken teenage girl in the Ozark Mountains who cares for her mentally ill mother and younger siblings while searching for her missing father.
+The film featured her as 17-year-old Ree Dolly, a poverty-stricken teenaged girl in the Ozark Mountains who cares for her mentally ill mother and younger siblings while searching for her missing father.
 She traveled to the Ozarks a week before filming began to live with the family on whom the story was based; in preparation for the role, she learned to fight, skin squirrels, and chop wood.
 David Denby of The New Yorker asserted that the film "would be unimaginable with anyone less charismatic", and Peter Travers of Rolling Stone wrote that "her performance is more than acting; it's a gathering storm.
 Lawrence's eyes are a roadmap to what's tearing Ree apart."
 The production won the Grand Jury Prize at the Sundance Film Festival.
 The actress was awarded the National Board of Review Award for Breakthrough Performance, and received her first nominations for the Golden Globe Award, SAG Award and Academy Award for Best Actress, becoming the second-youngest Best Actress Oscar nominee at the time.